mattrussi/gitlab-com-runbooks/docs/config_management/chef-server.md

 # Chef Server

-The Chef server is hosted in the `gitlab-ops` GCP project.
+The Chef server (cinc-01-inf-ops.c.gitlab-ops.internal) is hosted in the `gitlab-ops` GCP project.
 The server is a standalone server and runs the embedded PostgreSQL database service locally.
+This server runs [CINC Server](https://cinc.sh/start/server/) v14.

 ## Cookbook

 The [ops-infra-chef](https://ops.gitlab.net/gitlab-cookbooks/chef-repo/-/blob/master/roles/ops-infra-chef.json)
 role contains the runlist for the Chef server.
-The [gitlab-chef-server](https://gitlab.com/gitlab-cookbooks/gitlab-chef-server) cookbook installs and manages the Chef services and the Let's Encrypt certificate renewal.
+The [gitlab-chef-server](https://gitlab.com/gitlab-cookbooks/gitlab-chef-server) cookbook installs and manages the Chef/CINC services and the Let's Encrypt certificate renewal.

 ## Recovery